top of page

 Clarity in Human Design is cumulative.
 It arrives through lived moments, not through mental resolution.

-Human Design does not begin with answers.
-It begins with reorientation—away from mental authority and toward the body’s intelligence.
+Human Design begins with reorientation, away from mental authority and toward the body's intelligence, rather than with answers.

 Comments